patausx/descry/README.md

 GPL-3.0 — see [LICENSE](LICENSE).

-made by filicide. inspired by LSDj, the M8 and the DSN-12. not affiliated with Dirtywave, Nintendo or Korg.
+made by patausx. inspired by LSDj, the M8 and the DSN-12. not affiliated with Dirtywave, Nintendo or Korg.